godiagonal/elasto-js/README.md

   * Lightweight and without dependencies.
   * Built in native JS with optional jQuery support.
   * Works in all major browsers and on mobile.

+### Known issues

+  * No jQuery support not working.
+This will be resolved soon.
+  * Shitty live demo.

 # Installation